vdhamer/Photo-Club-Hub/.github/README.md

 - a photographer is shown associated with multiple clubs if applicable (e.g., former club, current club)
 - the app is stepwise being prepared for larger amounts of data (data is distributed over sites)
 - the app is starting to enable that clubs can manage their own data (data "within" a club is managed by the club)

+### Website generation

+A new companion app [Photo Club Hub HTML](https://github.com/vdhamer/Photo-Club-Hub-HTML) is underway that uses the same input data used by this app to generate (static) HTML web pages.
+Initial focus in the HTML app is to generate a static webpage with members and portfolio links.
+That page can be added to a club's existing Wordpress site.

+It provides an alternative for "the rest of us" who don't use an iPhone or iPad.
+But also for anyone who want to view the information or photos on a laptop or desktop computer.

 ### Searchable Lists